cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 #### Branching and Pull Request Workflow
 It is required that all work is handled through GitHub's fork and pull workflow.

-**Working directly on the master repository is highly discouraged since a form of Continuous Integration is implemented and dependent on branch structure.**
+**Working directly on the master repository is highly discouraged.
+Continuous Integration is dependent on branch structure.**

 1. General development PRs should almost always be opened against the `ci` branch.
 1. It is preferred that PRs to `qa` originate from `ci`, but testing related fixes and general PRs opened against `qa` are allowed.